craigwalk/WeightlossCalc/README.md

 This project is a weightloss calculator which can calculate a possible % of weightloss possible of the user weight each week.
 This is built using Next.js, and Plotly, a graphing library for creating interactive visualizations.
 In this guide, you will find instructions on how to launch the project using GitHub Codespaces with Visual Studio Code, which will build the development environment using a Dockerfile in a devcontainer.
 Additionally, you will find information on how to work with branches in Git using trunk-based development.

+## Getting Started

-## Launching the Project Using GitHub Codespaces with Visual Studio Code
+### Launching the Project Using GitHub Codespaces with Visual Studio Code

 GitHub Codespaces is a cloud-based development environment that allows you to contribute to projects without setting up your local development environment.
 The project uses a Dockerfile in a devcontainer to build the development environment for Codespaces.
 To launch the project using Codespaces, follow the steps below: